Say You Do (Sigala song)

 "Say You Do" is the third single by British tropical house DJ Sigala.
 It features British singer Imani Williams and British drum and bass DJ/producer DJ Fresh.
 It was released on 18 March 2016 as a digital download in the United Kingdom through Ministry of Sound.
 It is the follow-up to his previous single "Sweet Lovin".
 The track interpolates a hook from Mariah Carey's "Always Be My Baby".
+Say You Do has been featured as the intro song of Love Island USA 2026.

 Music video

 A music video to accompany the release of "Say You Do" was first released onto YouTube on 5 February 2016 at a total length of three minutes and thirty-one seconds.
 Imani appears throughout the whole video, while Sigala and DJ Fresh don't.
 The video was filmed at Port Antonio, Jamaica.